 These are the persons who are not human beings but legally can act and work like humans.
 As mentioned, artificial persons, possess a separate identity in the eyes of law.
 Thus, they can enter into any contractual agreements.
 With this, they qualify to be penalized too.
 HUF also known as the Hindu undivided families, partnership firms, the co-operative societies, associations of persons, companies, the municipal corporations, even the hospitals, baking sectors, government bodies, etc all are artificial persons under the eyes of the law.

-These accounts are related to all the assets and liabilities of the business.
-These accounts are not closed at the end of the accounting year.
-Thus, they continue to appear in the financial statement of a company, namely in the Balance Sheet.
-The balances of these accounts are then carried forward to the upcoming accounting year.
-So, these are the permanent accounts and they have the following categories:
+Real Accounts are related to all the assets and liabilities of a business and these accounts are not closed at the end of the accounting year.
+They continue to appear in the financial statement of a company, in the Balance Sheet and carried forward to the upcoming accounting year.

-This comprises those assets, properties, or possessions which can be touched, see and measure.
-Example, Building A/c, Furniture A/c, Cash A/c, etc.
+Tangible Real Account are those assets, properties, or possessions that can be touched, seen or measured.
+Some examples of this are the Building A/c, Furniture A/c, Cash A/c.

-It comprises the assets or possessions where one cannot touch, see or measure.
-Though these possess a monetary value.
-This can be bought and sold even.
-Example, Goodwill, Patents, Copyrights, Trademark, etc.
+Intangible Real Account comprises all assets and possessions which one cannot touch, see or measure, and these have a monetary value.
+These can be bought and sold even.
+Certain examples are Goodwill, Patents, Copyrights, Trademark, etc.

-Nominal accounts are the accounts that are related to the expenses, losses, incomes, and gains.
-These accounts are temporary in nature.
-Hence, the balances of these are transferred to Trading and Profit and Loss A/c at the end of the accounting year.
-These accounts do not have a balance that is to be carried forward in the next year.
+Nominal Accounts are accounts that are related to the expenses, the losses, the incomes, and the gains, and these are temporary accounts.
+The balances of these are transferred to the Trading and Profit and Loss A/c at the end of the accounting year.
+These accounts don't have a balance that needs to be carried forward to the next year.